-(3.1a) Report the total jurisdiction-wide annual electricity and heating and cooling consumption for each sector listed and for your government operations.
+(3.1d) Report the total jurisdiction-wide annual electricity and heating and cooling consumption for each sector listed and for your government operations.

-Electricity consumption (MWh) Heating and cooling consumption (MWh) Year data applies to Comment Household/residential sector (Buildings) 767752 2018 Heating and cooling consumption was not separately calculated Commercial and public services sector 1081696 2018 Heating and cooling consumption was not separately calculated Industrial sector 142482 2018 Heating and cooling consumption was not separately calculated Agricultural sector 906 2018 Heating and cooling consumption was not separately calculated Transport sector Please select Transportation sector was assumed to not operate on electricity Government operations Please select Energy for government operations was not separately calculated Other Please select
+Electricity consumption (MWh) Heating and cooling consumption (MWh) Year data applies to Comment Household/residential sector (Buildings) 767751.65 697023.975 2018 Consumption of natural gas, propane, oil and wood is categorized as "heating and cooling consumption" Commercial sector 1081695.5 321365.623 2018 Commercial Sector consumption consisted of only electricity and natural gas.
+All natural gas consumption is included under "heating and cooling" Industrial sector 379223.28 275012.818 2018 Industrial Sector includes industrial and institutional consumption.
+Only electricity and natural gas consumption is included.
+All natural gas consumption is included under "heating and cooling" Agricultural sector 906.153 2018 Transport sector Please select Transportation sector was assumed to not operate on electricity Government operations Please select Energy for government operations was not separately calculated.
+It is included in commercial consumption Other Please select